meeshkan/properties-driven-development-tutorial/ARTICLE.md

 # test_sorted_dict.py
 @some.composite
 def some_sorted_dicts(draw):
+    """
-    """Generator of sorted dicts along with the dictionary of key-value pairs used for constructing it."""
+    Generator of sorted dicts along with the dictionary of key-value pairs used for constructing it.
+    """
     key_values = draw(some_key_value_tuples())

     sorted_dict = SortedDict()